pvk2004/TimeTableBot/README.md

 ## 🚀 Features

 - 📆 Sends daily class timetable every morning at 8:00 AM (IST)
-- ⏰ Sends reminders at the start of each class (no spam during long labs)
+- ⏰ Sends reminders 5 minutes before each class starts (no spam during long labs)
 - 🗓 Loads timetable from an Excel file (`timetable.xlsx`)
 - 🤖 100% free using Telegram Bot API
 - ☁️ Can be automated with GitHub Actions (no server needed)